Skip to main content

 This integration is only useful when you have one page per event on your website.
 Most organizers using Stager make use of the Stager feed to automatically fill these pages based on the event (publicity) information in Stager.

-The advanced "widget" integration consists of several parts:
+The advanced widget integration consists of several parts:

 1. The ticket selection widget for on an event page on your website.